-So, in order to understand the value of your customer, what you must be able to understand about each customer is what is their “Net Present Value”.
-How you calculate this and your ability to calculate it will vary depending on the data you have access to and how your products are structured.
-Basically though it is the following formula:
+So, in order to understand the value of your customer, what you must be able to understand about each customer is their “Net Present Value”.
+How you calculate this and your ability to calculate it will vary depending on the data you have access to.
+Basically, though, it is the following formula:

 ‘Sales’ divided by ‘Cost to serve/supply’ + ‘Predicted future sales’ / ‘Discount for present day value’.

-The discount percentage is applied to bring back the future sales to the present day estimation.
-Whilst this calculation may seem simple enough, in large complex organisations it can prove very elusive.
-Often you will find that you be working with a proxy for some of the data and therefore the interactions and solutions that you design must take this into account.
+The discount is applied to bring back the future sales to the present day estimation.
+Whilst this calculation may seem simple enough, in large complex organisations, it can prove very elusive.
+You may have to use a proxy for some data and therefore the interactions and solutions that you design must take this into account.
 When you have this calculation for your entire customer base, your marketing goal is then to maximise the value of your customer base.

 Digital environments have created an important change in this measurability.
 It is now possible to understand and manage the customer’s journey towards a particular goal.
 We can measure their engagement as progress through the buying cycle.
 This gives us the ultimate control of our marketing investments through a clear picture of our funnel.
-When a customer is reasonably advanced in their journey we can decide on the investments that we are going to make and how we are going to be selective.
+When a customer is reasonably advanced in their journey, we can decide on the investments that we are going to make and how we are going to be selective.
 However, the inverse is true when we look at the entire audience (not just the customer base).
-In some respects, your audience is self-selecting and you will only be engaged with those that you share a point of mutuality with – i.e. topics which your brand can be seen as relevant to discuss with your audience.
+Your audience is self-selecting and you will only be engaged with those that you share a point of mutuality.
+This is where your brand can be seen as relevant to discuss with your audience.
 However, we treat the audience as if they are all created equal.
 This means that we are not simply focusing on those that respond positively.
 If you do this, you will create audience “fatigue”.
-By following an engagement map you have the opportunity to take the whole audience with you and more importantly you do not start to “leak” prospects from your funnel.
+By following an engagement map, you take the entire audience with you and you do not start to “leak” prospects from your funnel.

-What this means for your new ROI calculations is that you can apply a value for the level of engagement each person has with your stories and the progress of that engagement towards a goal that can be added to the calculation above.
-You will not have this number when you start, it will have to be built up through experience of how your customers engage with the various stories that you have created.
-But you will be able to create a proxy of it with percentages.
-For example, if the goal is £100 and they are 20% through the journey you could add a value of £20 to that customer record.
+What this means for your new ROI calculations is that you can apply a value for the level of engagement each person has with you.
+The progress of their engagement towards a goal can be added to the calculation above.
+You will not have this number when you start.
+It will have to be built up through experience of how your customers engage with the various content that you have created.
+But you will create a proxy of it with percentages.
+For example, if the goal is £100 and they are 20% through the journey, you could add a value of £20 to that customer record.